SAP-samples/partner-reference-application/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md

    At runtime, you dynamically assemble the parameterized URL to launch the project planning view of SAP S/4HANA Cloud enterprise projects.
 You do this by concatenating the base URL with the floorplan-specific path and the object-specific parameters, such as the project ID.
 The authentication method isn't relevant in this destination, so you choose *NoAuthentication* to keep things simple.
 Note that this destination can't be used to access any SAP S/4HANA Cloud service directly.

     > Note: The destination description is used to store the name of the SAP S/4HANA Cloud Public Edition system used by business users.
-At runtime, we use this description to refer to the SAP S/4HANA Cloud Public Edition system on the UI of the SAP BTP application.
+At runtime, this description is used to refer to the SAP S/4HANA Cloud Public Edition system on the UI of the SAP BTP application.

 ## Add SAP BTP Applications to SAP Fiori Launchpad